 You’ve changed their diapers, rocked them to sleep, and now your baby’s heading to preschool!
-Here are some ways to help prepare your little one for school (and life in the long run) at home and in the community.
+Here are some tips to help prepare your little one for school (and life in the long run) at home and in the community.

 Is My Child Ready for Preschool?